Bulgakov's Moscow

 It’s hard to believe, but throughout the Soviet era this modest little house in the very center of Moscow remained private property.

-The Variety Theatre
+The Variety Theater

 The Variety Theater is a fictitious theater in The Master and Margarita which is connected, in the structural design of the novel, with imaginary space.
 In early editions, the Variety Theater was called the Cabaret Theater.